-• If you use callbacks to prompt the processor to continue processing data resulting from the execution of a kernel, ensure that the callbacks are set before you flush the queue.

-If you do not do this, the callbacks might occur at the end of a larger batch of work, later than they might have based on actual completion of work.
+• If you use callbacks to prompt the processor to continue processing data resulting from a kernel execution, ensure the callbacks being set before you flush the queue.
+Otherwise, the callbacks might occur a larger batch of work, later than the callbacks might have completed the actual work.

-9.5 Reducing the effect of serial computations
+10.5 Reducing the effect of serial computations